 If you publish your blog post at 6am, you can publish a link post to Facebook at 6am, then an image post 5 hours later, and a text post 10 hours later.
 Then think about the Twitter and Google+ posts you want to send out in order to get the best coverage for when your followers are most likely to see it.
 Everything is triggered automatically based on the publishing of the blog post.
 CoSchedule even has a slick calendar that shows you all scheduled blog and social media posts for easy management.

-The best thing you can do to determine what social media posting methods and schedules are best for you is to test, measure, adjust, and test again.
-When you share blog posts, pay attention to the types of social media posts you run at different times, and how well each of those resonate with your followers.
-Before long, you should be able to pick up on some trends and patterns with your followers that will help you optimize everypost you make…
+The best thing you can do to determine what social media posting methods and schedules are best for you is to test, measure, adjust and test again.
+When you share blog posts, pay attention to the types of social media posts you run at different times, and how well each of those resonates with your followers.
+Before long, you should be able to pick up on some trends and patterns with your followers that will help you optimize every post you make…

 Like a boss.

 Note: This post was originally published on the Allume Blog.